Structural and Coronary Heart Disease

 Dr. João Silva Marques was a pioneer in using medical 3D printing in Portugal.
 He codeveloped an interventional cardiology simulator for teaching purposes.
 Research interests include patient specific simulation to guide device therapies and use of simulation training in undergraduate and postgraduate education.
 Coauthored more than 250 abstracts presented at national and international meetings.
 Authored more than 30 publications in peer reviewed journals.

-Catarina graduated in the Lisbon School of Medicine of the Universidade de Lisboa, Lisbon, Portugal where she obtained her medical degree in 2004.
-In 2006 she started her Cardiology residency at Hospital Pulido Valente.
-Her training included a rotation in the Intensive Care Unit, at Saint Thomas’ Hospital and at the Cardiothoracic Intensive Care Unit at Royal Brompton Hospital, in London.
-She is also an invited assistant at the Lisbon School of Medicine of the Universidade de Lisboa.
-She is currently undertaking a PhD programme in Cardiovascular Sciences at Lisbon School of Medicine of the Universidade de Lisboa.
+Catarina graduated in Medicine from the Faculty of Medicine of Lisbon in 2004.
+In 2006, she started her medical residency in Cardiology at Hospital Pulido Valente.
+Her training included a rotation in the Intensive Care Unit at Saint Thomas Hospital and in the Cardiothoracic Intensive Care Unit at the Royal Brompton Hospital in London.
+Catarina is an invited assistant at the Faculty of Medicine, University of Lisbon.
+She completed her PhD in 2022 in Cardiovascular Sciences at the Faculty of Medicine of the University of Lisbon.
+She is currently working as a graduate assistant in Cardiology at the Heart and Vessels Department of the CHULN.

 Co-Researcher in Valvular Heart Disease and Pulmonary Hypertension